Ombi-app/Ombi/tests/COVERAGE.md

 - `cy.clearAllRequests()`, invoked from the global `before` hook, which removes every persisted movie/TV request so the suite is idempotent across re‑runs and spec orders (previously a re‑run against a dirty database failed ~6 specs).
+- Coverage beyond settings: **movie requests** (`tests/requests/requests-movie`) — details navigation and delete on the requests‑list movies tab, mirroring the existing TV coverage — and **navigation routing** (`tests/navigation/navigation-routing`) — that each nav item routes correctly and logout returns to the login page.